alex-w/HYG-Database/athyg/details.md

 For AT-HYG, it was to get, as completely as possible, accurate data (preferably from GAIA for distances) for as many stars as possible above a specific magnitude limit, while keeping the data set size manageable.
 The Tycho-2 limit of V ~ 12 is the result.
 Stars fainter than that limit are subject to being dropped from AT-HYG if they cannot be matched accurately to GAIA for distances or Tycho-2 or GAIA for positions.

+### Version-specific notes:

+#### v0.3

+This version made the following changes wrt. v0.2:

+* Adding several thousand stars from the Tycho-2 Supplement #1
+* Adding a number of stars that had a valid GAIA ID (and distance) but could not be matched directly via HIP, HD, or Gliese ID to GAIA and Tycho-2.
+These total 60 stars with a distance under 10 pc (32.6 light years).
+* A small number of stars were either removed entirely, or made available to GAIA matching (and hence better distance values) after some small changes to the HYG v3.x catalog.
+See the HYG section for more details.
+* A more conscious decision to not attempt to ID higher-level components (e.g., Gliese "B" or "C") if they are not easily matched with existing data.
+This is in part to avoid duplicates between stars that are clearly outlined as multiple in Gliese and ones whose Tycho or GAIA entries cannot be easily matched to a Gliese entry (e.g., because it was too dim to be in HIP or HD).
+Because of this, many fewer Gliese "B", "C", etc. stars in HYG are labeled as such in AT-HYG, although they often will exist without such a label if Tycho-2 or GAIA included them, and a close examination of the stars very close to the "A" star in R.A. and Dec will reveal these unlabeled components.
+#### v0.2

+This is the first public release.
+Details of its construction are outlined below.
 ### Data merging

 Merging GAIA and Tycho-2 is straightforward:

 * The online GAIA query tool at https://gaia.aip.de/query/ gives a query form where it's possible to build and then download a GAIA-Tycho-2 link table, which also contains the GAIA positions and distances.
 * The full Tycho-2 dataset itself is available at https://cdsarc.cds.unistra.fr/viz-bin/cat/I/259#/browse, and again, it's pretty straightforward to pick and choose the fields to include.
+* By a similar process, the Tycho-2 Supplement #1 can be obtained from https://cdsarc.cds.unistra.fr/ftp/cats/I/259/suppl_1.dat.gz .
+This contains a number of stars that were not included in the main Tycho-2 catalog, but have valid and useful data.
 * A Tycho2 to HD link table can be built from data at https://cdsarc.cds.unistra.fr/viz-bin/qcat?J/A+A/386/709.
 Then it was possible to merge on HIP ID or HD ID, with HIP being preferred when possible.

-The end result, after combining appropriate subsets of these 3 data sources, is the Augmented Tycho (AT) catalog, which is every star in the Tycho-2 main catalog(excluding a _very_ small number -- 20 entries -- without a valid visual magnitude), combined with GAIA and HD IDs plus GAIA distances/parallaxes.
+The end result, after combining appropriate subsets of these 4 data sources, is the Augmented Tycho (AT) catalog, which is every star in the Tycho-2 catalog(excluding a _very_ small number -- 20 entries -- without a valid visual magnitude), combined with GAIA and HD IDs plus GAIA distances/parallaxes.

 Merging this with HYG was a little trickier, especially since HYG contains many stars (mostly ones from Gliese) that had no ID in common with either Tycho-2 or GAIA.
 As noted above, I have decided not to try to combine every last Gliese-only star in HYG against AT in the final merge.
 This means that, in practice, _most_ Gliese stars fainter than V ~ 12 will not be present, unless they also have a HIP or HD ID (uncommon), or they fall into certain categories (in more detail below).
 A capsule summary of the AT to HYG merge is here: